COST-ELTeC/ELTeC-slv/level1/README.md

 # ELTeC-slv
 Folder for level1: richer TEI Encoding

-Texts (currently) automatically converted to ELTeC from TEI: annotation needs checking.
+Texts automatically converted to ELTeC from sources (IMP, WikiSource).

+The pipeline for downloading sources and coverting them to ELTeC is in directory ../Orig/.